pingcap/docs/dm/dm-open-api.md

 DM provides the OpenAPI feature for easily querying and operating the DM cluster, which is similar to the feature of [dmctl tools](/dm/dmctl-introduction.md).

-To enable OpenAPI, you can do the following:
+To enable OpenAPI, perform one of the following operations:

-+ If your DM cluster is deployed directly via binary, add the following configuration to the DM-MASTER configuration file.
++ If your DM cluster has been deployed directly using binary, add the following configuration to the DM-master configuration file.

     ```toml
     openapi = true
     ```

-+ If your DM cluster is deployed via TiUP, add the following configuration to the topology file：
++ If your DM cluster is deployed using TiUP, add the following configuration to the topology file：

     ```yaml
     server_configs: